devangxz/parakeet-tdt-deployment/src/content/terms-and-conditions.md

 ## Non-transferable

-You acknowledge and agree that your account on Scribie.ai is non-transferable and you will not sell or transfer ownership of your account to other persons or parties.
+You acknowledge and agree that your account on Scribie is non-transferable and you will not sell or transfer ownership of your account to other persons or parties.
 In case of evidence to the contrary your account may be suspended.
 You may however delete your account anytime you wish.

 ## Privacy